You just moved into a new house, and you love everything about it except for the old, rusty cast iron sink in the kitchen.

 If you’re like most people, you’ve probably never painted a cast iron sink before.

-It’s a daunting task, but it’s not as difficult as it seems.
+It’s a daunting task but not as difficult as it seems.

 With a little elbow grease and the right tools, you can easily transform your old, rusty sink into a beautiful piece of kitchen décor.